Norway stuns from the shore to mountains and fjords

 Grand Hotel Flekkefjord | Adorable white clapboard hotel right in the old town of Flekkefjord with classic touches.

 Sogndalstrand Kulturhotell | A collection of 10 clapboard buildings from the 1800s make up the unique stay at the Kulturhotell.
 Step back in time and experience this cute fishing town in its heyday.

 Tollboden Bakeri | White clapboard building on the Flekkefjord Harbor offers delicious baked goods, sandwiches, and excellent wood-fired pizzas to eat inside or outside on the patio.

 We stayed outside Egersund in a cozy little cabin and while Egersund lacked the charm of the other coastal cuties, we did make memories with some off-road fishing at the recommendation of our Norwegian host.
 Bounding over boulders, circumnavigating sheep, and sloshing through a slight swamp, the kids found our fishing spot with a view.
 No keepers this evening, but fun to hook a few cod.

 GOOD TO KNOW: Norwegian fishing rules are specific to the body of water where you are casting a line.
 No licenses or permits are required if fishing from shore in saltwater, but there are size limits to what you can keep.
-Learn more here to make sure you are keeping your catch sustainable and safe for the local environments.
+Learn more here to make sure you are keeping your catch sustainable and safe for the local environment.

 WHERE TO STAY: